 Position Hr/Wk Mo/Yr Job Duties Technology Procurement Coordinator (1 FTE) 40.00 12.00 Under general supervision, perform technical duties related to the requisitioning of computers and related hardware, software, services and supplies; perform administrative duties in office management, fiscal management, and/or customer relations; and perform related work as required.
 Learn and interpret Purchasing policies and procedures, rules, regulations, and instructions; perform detailed work related to requisitioning computers and software; keep informed on new technology products, market conditions and current prices; perform complex administrative work in the support of the District's purchasing and inventory control functions; maintain and prepare records, files and reports; communicate effectively in English; follow and give oral and written directions; supervise student assistants and short term, noncontinuing employees; interact with the public in a helpful, courteous and friendly manner; establish and maintain effective working relationships; demonstrate sensitivity to, and respect for, a diverse population.
-Computer Lab Coordinator (0 FTE) 40.00 12.00 Under direction, plan, organize and coordinate activities within microcomputer laboratory; order, receive, store, issue and inventory laboratory supplies and equipment; troubleshoot, repair and maintain computer hardware, software, and peripheral equipment; train and direct the work of laboratory staff; and perform related work as required.
 Micro Comp Lab Specialist I (1 FTE) 40.00 12.00 Under general supervision, coordinate activities within microcomputer laboratory; maintain standards for lab use; serve as a liaison between faculty and students; assist students with assignments; may supervise the work of student assistants; and perform related work as required.
-Instructional Computing Systems Coordinator 6 FTE 40.00 12.00 Under general supervision, design, implement, analyze and troubleshoot multi-site instructional computer systems District-wide, departmental computer labs without local technical support staff (31 total), and instructor computers in classrooms (94 total).
+Instructional Computing Systems Coordinator (6 FTE 40.00 12.00 Under general supervision, design, implement, analyze and troubleshoot multi-site instructional computer systems District-wide, departmental computer labs without local technical support staff (31 total), and instructor computers in classrooms (94 total).
 Participates in the network system coordination of Instructional Computing Systems.
 Trains faculty and staff in the use of and administration of computer systems; and perform related work as required.
 Micro Comp Lab Specialist II (2 FTE) 40.00 12.00 This position is distinguished from level 1 by the addition of network administration duties performed and the maintenance of a local area network.
 Also includes data recovery and backup duties and may specialize in a specific area such as assistive technology.
-Web Design Specialist (1 FTE) 40.00 12.00 This position provides web design support in conjunction with the Web Developer.
-Supports PR for public facing pages like the SRJC home page, Theater Arts, Art Gallery Exhibits, President's Page, Upcoming Events, etc. This position also helps define the SRJC standards for web pages including content management, look and feel, links, mobile versions, etc.

-Position Hr/Wk Mo/Yr Job Duties Web Developer (1 FTE) 40.00 12.00 The Web Developer serves as the College's primary web design and development expert.
+Web Developer (1 FTE) 40.00 12.00 The Web Developer serves as the College's primary web design and development expert.
 He/she ensures that the college web vision (mission), objectives, and strategy meet student, faculty, staff, administration, and the general public needs with respect to information accuracy, currency, timeliness, design, usability, and functionality.
-Coordinator Online Accessibility 0.00 0.00 Th Coordinator Web Accessibility helps assess District software for ADA accessibility compliance and provides training to web administrators on how to assess and modify their web sites to be compliant.
+Coordinator Online Accessibility (1 FTE) 40.00 12.00 Th Coordinator Web Accessibility helps assess District software for ADA accessibility compliance and provides training to web administrators on how to assess and modify their web sites to be compliant.
 We would want this position to be reinstated as a .5 FTE once Jim G retires, and Drupal migration is done.
 See 2.2e.